Fan-shiyu/Nova_Dominium/README.md

 - Excel (.xlsx)
 - Text (.txt)

-Nova Dominium automatically extracts domain names and prepares them for analysis.
+It automatically extracts domain names and prepares them for analysis.

 ### Automated Intelligence Pipeline
 For each domain, the system fetches and enriches data from: